lawlabsai/sd-api-docs/README.md

 # Stable Diffusion API Documentation

 Welcome to the Stable Diffusion API, provided by Qura.
 This API allows you to integrate image generation capabilities directly into your applications through a WebSocket interface.
 The goal is to provide a simple yet powerful way for users to leverage the Stable Diffusion model to generate images based on textual prompts.
-Note that the API is running on limited count of GPUs, so please be mindful of the number of requests you make and understand that there may be times when the service is fully utilized.
+Note that the API runs on a limited number of GPUs, so please be mindful of the number of requests you make and understand that there may be times when the service is fully utilized.

 ## API Overview